lpetroulakis/my-security-portfolio/README.md

 # My security portfolio

-This whole project aims to keep the protocols I have scurity reviewed by myself or by the piloting of Cyfrin's Patrick Collins.
+This whole project aims to keep the protocols I have security-reviewed by myself or, initially, by the piloting of Cyfrin's Patrick Collins.

 ## Security Reviews